Magatrond/Magatrond.github.io/README.md

 # Plenilune’s Official Web
 ## The website is under construction
-## The website will use Material Design 3 design language
+## The website will use Material Design 3